team20/team20.github.io/singleton.md

 Singleton
 ===
 A singleton prevents multiple objects being created from one class.
-We use it to prevent motors from being created in code multiple times.
+We use it to prevent subsystems from being initialized more than once, as motors and similar things being initialized more than once can cause problems.

 Example
 ---
-Replace `ExampleSubsystem` with the name of your `Subsystem`, and make sure to change it in the `Exception` as well.
-The `get` method is so the subsystem can be accessed from any command.

-	public class ExampleSubsystem extends SubsystemBase {
-		private static ExampleSubsystem s_subsystem;

-		public ExampleSubsystem() {
+In a subsystem, declare a private static member variable(in the subsystem, but not in any methods) called `s_subsystem`(don't assign anything to it yet,) with the type being the subsystem.
+In your subsystem's constructor, paste this snippet of code in, remembering to add the name of the subsystem in the `Exception`.

 	// Singleton
 	if (s_subsystem != null) {
 		try {
 			throw new Exception("Example subsystem already initialized!");
 		} catch (Exception e) {
 			e.printStackTrace();
 		}
 	}
 	s_subsystem = this;
-		}

-		public static ExampleSubsystem get() {
-			return s_subsystem;
-		}
-	}
+This code works by checking if `s_subsystem` is currently storing anything.
+Since `s_subsystem` wasn't assigned anything, its default value is `null`.
+In the constructor, we assign the `s_subsystem` to the subsystem being created.
+Now that `s_subsystem` isn't `null` anymore, the if statement is true, and it will log an exception saying the subsystem was already initialized.